State Emblem of the Soviet Union: Creation

+A 1917 proposed Soviet emblem with a sword included with the hammer and sickle, ultimately rejected by Vladimir Lenin, arguing it was too militaristic and that a sword is "not one of our symbols".

 In the autumn of 1922, the Commission for the Development of Soviet Symbolics began its work in Goznak.
 In those days, compositions of the first Soviet brands and banknotes were created.
 On 10 January 1923, the Presidium of the Central Executive Committee of the USSR established a commission for the development of the state emblem and flag.
 At the same time, the CEC defined the main elements of the state symbols of the union: the sun, the sickle and hammer, the motto "Proletarians of all countries, unite!".

 In February 1923, the order for the creation of the coat of arms was handed over to Goznak.
 The artists of Goznak presented their variants, sketches of the projects of the coat of arms of artists Dmitry S. Golyadkin, Yakov B. Dreyer, Nikolai N. Kochura, Vladimir D. Kupriyanov, P. Rumyantsev, Alexander Georgievich Yakimchenko, Ivan Shadr.
 An interesting project was presented by artist K.I.
 Dunin-Borkovsky - he, as an adherent of classical heraldry, represented the coat of arms of the USSR as a heraldic shield with a sickle and a hammer.

 The Commission outlined several key principles that should form the basis of the new symbol: